Podnet/hx711-mgos-test/README.md

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+This is an HX711 tets app, serves as a testing app for arduino ported HX711 lib.